michalk-k/Home-Assistant-TimscaleDB/README.md

 **Configuring the Visualization**

 Now it’s time to configure the visualization itself.
-In this case, a Bar Chart is the most suitable type of graph for displaying the consumption in time interval.
+In this and most other cases mentioned in this article, a Bar Chart is the most suitable type of graph for displaying the consumption in a time interval.

 💡 If you’re visualizing data from multiple sensors, you might want to use the Stacking mode for the bars.

 💡 Important Note: Stacking mode requires that all axes share the same time intervals.
 If the time intervals are different, the bars won’t stack correctly.
-This is why we use the time_bucket_gapfill() function in the query, which ensures consistent time intervals, even if data is missing for certain periods.
+This is why we use the `time_bucket_gapfill()` function in the query, which ensures consistent time intervals, even if data is missing for certain periods.

 By following these steps, you can easily visualize the total energy consumption in your house and make the data more insightful in Grafana!